Energy Flow and Enzymes

 - Chemical energy

-, is released when you burn wood in a bonfire (yum, s'mores).
-Potential energy
+Kinetic energy is the energy that an object has because of its movement, while thermal energy, or heat, is released when you burn wood in a bonfire (yum, s'mores).

 Another example of potential energy is a rock that has been pulled back in a slingshot.
 Or, better yet, a bird in a slingshot, pointed at some green pigs with eggs under blocks of wood and rocks.
 How did we create such a scenario?
 Beats us.
 Either way, that little red birdie is full of potential energy before he is shot through the air.